-March is Sleep Awareness Month and on the 19 March, World Sleep Day is celebrated.
+March is Sleep Awareness Month and globally World Sleep Day is celebrated.
 The fact that we mark this globally shows the rising awareness of the importance of sleep for both our physical, emotional and mental wellbeing.

 Issues with sleep are much more common than you might think.
 Reporting is varied, but it is estimated that between 8% and 34% of us suffer.
 And children and young adults with learning disabilities are even more likely to suffer as a result of inadequate sleep, with around 9.2% of people with learning disabilities considered to have ‘significant sleep disturbances’.
 (E. van de Wouw et al., 2012).

 Autistic people take, on average, 11 minutes longer than neurotypical people to fall asleep and between 44% and 83% (Patzold et al, 1998; Richdale & Prior, 1995; Wiggs & Stores, 1996) are afflicted with sleep problems.
 Children with ADHD have higher rates of daytime sleepiness than those without (Cortese et al., 2006).
 50% have disordered breathing during sleep, compared to 22% of those without ADHD.
 (Golan et al, 2004).

 There are a huge number of reasons for this including health conditions, anxiety, side effects of medication, sight and hearing impairments and a greater likelihood to suffer from sleep apnoea.
 However, in addition to medical factors, families frequently claim that ‘challenging behaviour’ is the primary cause of sleep issues.

 Sleep deprivation has been shown to increase challenging behaviours, limit educational outcomes and lead to obesity (DfE, 2010).
 Sleep difficulties have also been linked to higher levels of stress for the whole family, resulting in increased pressure on mental health services.